As we have seen, pairs provide a primitive “glue” that we can use to

 applying the procedure to each element in the list:78

-Now we can give a new definition of scale-list
+Now we can give a new definition of scale-list in terms of map:

-is an important construct, not only because it captures a common
+Map is an important construct, not only because it captures a common

 pattern, but because it establishes a higher level of abstraction in dealing